 3. Specific Masks Required

 Most businesses are requiring masks these days.
 That said, very few are particular about the type of face covering you choose to wear.
 This means things like neck gaiters, mesh masks, and bandanas are passing off as appropriate face coverings in the store.
 Meanwhile, Disney World is very particular about the face coverings they allow, meaning everyone must be wearing an effective mask during their visit.

 4. Enforced Mask Policy

 Not only is Disney particular about the type of mask you use, they actually enforce how, where, and when it is worn.
-Guests in Disney parks must wear their masks at all times, even while outside and/or taking photos.
-Additionally, the mask must fully cover the mouth and nose of the wearer.
-Exceptions are made for very small children under the age of two, and masks may be removed for eating and drinking as long as the wearer is stationary while doing so.
+Guests in Disney parks must wear their masks at all times and masks must fully cover the mouth and nose of the wearer.
+Exceptions are made for very small children under the age of two, and masks may be removed for eating and drinking as long as the wearer is stationary while doing so, swimming, and while taking outdoor photos.
 Recordings are played to remind people of the rules, and staff are very vigilant in making sure they are followed—something we rarely see while grocery shopping.

 5. Social Distancing Markings

 Social distancing is also enforced at WDW.
 Markings on the ground tell visitors where to stand when waiting in queues for rides.
 Additionally, you’ll find ground markings near food carts where people might line up to order their snacks and drinks.
 You’ll also find ground markings in certain attractions, helping to ensure parties stay together and distance themselves from one another.
 We will say that we have seen floor markings in some grocery stores.
 These usually tell shoppers which direction they may go down the aisles, and while they might work on paper, they are rarely followed, and tend to cause congestion when they are.
 Unfortunately, we don’t actually have a great answer to this problem for the stores, but we do firmly believe Disney has handled this aspect of social distancing in the best way possible.